- Google Analytics – which articles got the most page views and which articles did people spend the most time reading?

 Most of us are very familiar with the personal profiles on LinkedIn.
 But there’s another very powerful feature on LinkedIn that can provide even better in-depth information about the industry – company pages.

-We recommend that organizations create or customize a page that represents their business on LinkedIn, and follow those of companies you do business with or admire.
+We recommend that organizations create or customize a page that represents their business on LinkedIn for aviation, and follow those of companies you do business with or admire.

 3 – Your Dress Code as Marketing